Best Logo Design Services for 2019

 - Option to work with a designer one-on-one

-The pricing plans are quite affordable, and there’s also a 30-day money-back guarantee – meaning, the entire process is risk-free.
-If you don’t fall in love with any of the suggested logos, you can get your money back.
+DesignCrowd offers a variety of pricing plans, and there’s also a 30-day money-back guarantee – meaning, the entire process is risk-free.
+If you run a contest and you don’t fall in love with any of the suggested logos, you can get your money back.

 Other available services include web design, t-shirt design, business cards, flyers, and more.

-- Powerful AI gives you 100s of logo options
+- Powerful wizard gives you 100s of logo options

 - Huge variety of icons and fonts